kjsp507/4180-Project-Spring-2023/README.md

 ## VI.
 Project Demonstration

 ### Timer and alarm set up
-Using the RGB rotary pulse generator, the user can select whether they would like to change the hour, minute, or volume of the time and alarm.
+Using the RPG rotary pulse generator, the user can select whether they would like to change the hour, minute, or volume of the time and alarm.
 Turning it clockwise increments these three variables and turning it counterclockwise decrements them.
 A button on the rotary pulse generator is used to confirm each variable selection.
 The Bluetooth app can also be used to set the timer and alarm in a similar way.
 The “up” arrow increments the hours/minutes/alarm volume.
 The “down” arrow decrements them.
 The user can toggle between the three using the “left” or “right” arrow.

 Once the timer and alarm volume are selected it will be displayed on the uLCD screen.
 LED 3 is also used as a status indicator for the alarm (if the LED is on the alarm set and vice versa).
 Once the alarm is set it can be disabled using the second pushbutton or the “1” button on the Bluetooth app.